 I’m really beginning to see how things are connected.
 There isn’t a piece of history that we have covered that cannot in some aspect be related to something previously discussed and it can be overwhelming, but exhilarating.
 When you start thinking, it’s like you can’t stop your brain from jumping from one track to another.
 This class seriously requires an adjustment to how I process information.
 I realized that I have to literally stop thinking when I go to my next class because that class doesn’t function that way.

 I’m a bit embarrassed by the invidious comparison, but the purpose of the journals is for the students to work on their metacognition by tracking their learning process in this and other classes, so it seems to have worked here.
-That this student has to ‘stop thinking’ in its next class is an amazing observation, and heartbreaking.

 Here’s an email exchange with another student, who I’ve mentioned before as an enthusiastic but not-yet-confident newcomer to the concept of figuring things out for itself: